METHODS FOR INDIVIDUALISED LEARNING

 Problem Based Learning

-Ten 4.0 hours problem based learning per study period and delivered via blended.
+Twelve 5.0 hours problem based learning per study period on weekdays during the day from week 27 to week 28 and delivered via blended.

-"Onshore International Students: online learning and face-to-face lectures and tutorials as negotiated with Program Coordinator"
+"Onshore International Students: online learning and face-to face Intensives and tutorials as negotiated with Program Coordinator.
+Domestic students: Intensives are entirely optional"

 |Literature review||40||01, 02|